conker19to21/Game-Boy-DMG-Color-With-IR/README.md

-This Board is a modified version of Bucket Mouse's Original DMGC CPU board which houses the majority of the electronics in the DMGC and adds the IR components as well.
+This Board is a modified version of <a href="https://github.com/MouseBiteLabs/Game-Boy-DMG-Color/tree/main/DMGC-CPU-01">Bucket Mouse's Original DMGC CPU board</a> which houses the majority of the electronics in the DMGC but adds the IR components and capability as well.

+I do not take any credit for Bucket Mouse's Board Design only the modifications done and implementation for the IR components which were added to it.

+Be sure to check out Bucket Mouse's Original Github Post on the DMGC project which you can be <a href="https://github.com/MouseBiteLabs/Game-Boy-DMG-Color/tree/main">Found Here!</a> and has a Huge breakdown of common issues and solutions to most issues which may occur during the building process.

+A IR shield cutout was designed by EdvinDraw and can be <a href="https://www.thingiverse.com/thing:7093936">Found Here!</a>

+Additionally EdvinDraw had also made a Tutorial how to use and make the IR shield cutout which can be <a href="https://youtu.be/QVl8f0OApuU?si=GgzmjaVQX5JkgJGN">Found Here!</a>

 Version 2.0 of Bucket Mouse's original design introduced a test pad labelled "RST" that connects directly to the /RESET pin.
 If this pin is pulled to GND, when it's released then the system will reset back to the boot screen.
 If you wire this pad to a button that connects the pad to GND when pressed, you basically have added a reset button to your DMGC.